MSCI-245-342/hw-goodbooks/hw-instructions.md

 end
 ```

-Then `CTRL-C` your web server, and start it up again and make you do get "Yay!
+Then `CTRL-C` your web server, and start it up again and make sure you do get "Yay!
 You're on Rails!".
 This is a good time to commit and push to GitHub.

 #### Our first table and model